mordilloSan/indexer/README.md

 - Runs with invoking user permissions (use `root` for full system coverage).
 - Single writer; multiple readers supported via WAL.
-- Filesystem changes between scans are not watched automatically; reindex or use `/add`/`/delete` to keep the index aligned with file operations.
+- Filesystem changes between scans are not watched automatically; run an index or use `/add`/`/delete` to keep the index aligned with file operations.
 - Symlinks are resolved to targets; `/proc`, `/dev`, and network mounts are skipped on Linux.

 ## License